rvinzent/opentrons/update-server/updateServerDesignNotes.md

 - provide other endpoints for modifying configurations such as feature-flags and robot configs

-For backward compatibility, core update endpoints must also be supported in the API server, in case the update server is not present.
-Shared implementations should live in "api-server-lib".
-Imports of `opentrons` should be limited, and wrapped in a `try...except` block with graceful failure (in general, all care should be taken to ensure that this server *can not* fail in its core task: bootstrapping itself from any prior version).

 Steps for manually testing (warning: this can modify your system install of `otupdate`):
 - run `make dev` with the "version" in package.json unchanged (this starts the update server on http://127.0.0.1:34000)
 - change "version" to a different value and `make wheel` in another terminal